scipy-latinamerica/scipyla2017/organization/tracks.md

 The activities scheduled in SciPyLA 2017 program are the following.

-## Research notes on Python and Bio-informatics
+## Latin American Workshop on Python and Bio-informatics

 ### Topics